juan-carlos-trimino/dnc-meta-repo/README.md

 - S3 storage.

 Finally, if you are running the demo on **RedHat OpenShift**, you will need to do the following:
-- Requires to use the RedHat image for the .NET Core runtime.
+- Use the .NET Runtime image from [RedHat](https://catalog.redhat.com/software/containers/rhel8/dotnet-70-runtime/633c2b337a32f2ea2eb51dec).
-- Add the following line to the **.csproj** file:<br>
+- Add the line below to the **.csproj** file:<br>
   ```
   <PropertyGroup>
     …